 According to records kept by the hospital staff a the camp, Harold was admitted to “Zero Ward” on June 18, 1942, with dysentery and assigned to Building 14.
 It was there that PFC Harold George Fanning died of dysentery on Tuesday, September 1, 1942, at approximately 10 A.M.
 He was the 1,578 POW to die at the camp and was buried in the camp cemetery.
 It was noted by the medical staff that he had no possessions.

 His family did not hear anything from the War Department for nearly a year.
-The Janesville Gazette reported on April 19, 1943, that they had received word that Harold was Missing In Action.
+On April 17, 1943, his family received a telegram from the War Department.

 The Adjutant General